 We won't go into too much detail about the different options here, because we have a separate teeth whitening guide which gives a more in-depth look at the different ways to whiten your teeth.

-But if you want to understand what teeth whitening costs, you first need to know which procedures are available.
+But if you want to understand teeth whitening costs, you first need to know which procedures are available.
 All whitening treatments can be broken down into two categories: those which involve a dentist, and those which don't.

 Let's look first at the options for getting your teeth whitened professionally.